+Committee

-Action Lead Timescale Action taken by Clinical Board / Corporate Directorate 8.4 What are the next steps?
-Some suggestions:- Decide whether the strategy, policy, plan, procedure and/or service proposal: continues unchanged as there are no significant negative impacts adjusts to account for the negative impacts continues despite potential for adverse impact or missed opportunities to advance equality (set out the justifications for Continue unchanged as there are no significant negative impacts.
-EHIA will be placed on the intranet once approve Adherence to the policy will be monitored throug the Perioperative Care Directorate governance forums When this policy is reviewed, this EHIA will form part of that consultation exercise and publication This EHIA will be reviewed three years after approval unless changes to terms and conditions legislation or best practice determine that an ear review is required.
+8.4 What are the next steps?
+Some suggestions: - Decide whether the strate policy, plan, procedure and/or service proposal: continues unchanged as there are no significant negative impacts adjusts to account for the negative impacts continues despite potential for adverse impact or missed opportunities to advance equality (set out the justifications for doing so) Have your strategy, policy, plan, procedure and/or service proposal approved Publish your report of this impact assessment Monitor and review Continue unchanged as there are no significant negative impacts.
+EHIA will be placed on the intranet once approved Adherence to the policy will be monitored through Perioperative Care Directorate governance forums When this policy is reviewed, this EHIA will form profest that consultation exercise and publication.
+This EHIA will be reviewed three years after approval unless changes to terms and conditions, legislation or best practice determine that an earlier review is required.
 The UHB standard is that all policies are reviewed within 3 years (1 year if a statutory requirement).
-Ongoing doing so) Have your strategy, policy, plan, procedure and/or service proposal approved Publish your report of 53
+Ongoing

+Ivioritor and review